Chaos and integrability in SL(2,R)-geometry: Introduction

 As a concrete example we consider the case of the modular 3-fold $\mathcal M^3_\Gamma$ with $\Gamma=PSL(2,\mathbb Z)$.
 It was probably Quillen, who was the first to make an important observation that the quotient

 is topologically equivalent to the complement of the trefoil knot $\mathcal K$ in 3-sphere (see Milnor \cite{Milnor}).

-Ghys used this and Birman-Williams results \cite{BW} to establish a remarkable relation between periodic geodesics on $\mathcal M^2_\Gamma$, special class of knots (called modular) and Lorenz attractor \cite{Ghys}.
-We will see that these geodesics are special case of the periodic geodesics on $\mathcal M^3_\Gamma$ at the "most chaotic" level of the integral $\mathcal C=0.$
+Ghys used this and Birman-Williams results \cite{BW} to establish a remarkable relation between periodic geodesics on $\mathcal M^2_\Gamma$ and a special class of knots (called modular) realised by periodic orbits in the Lorenz system \cite{Ghys} (see more details in Section 6).